Edgenesis/shifu.dev/docs/guides/relative-information/README.md

 # Relative information

-You can check what protocols or drivers ***Shifu*** currently support, and informations we gathered by default.
+You can check informations we gathered by default.